[[caption-width-right:309:[[CoronationStreet The Rovers Return]]]]

 In UsefulNotes/TheWestCountry Cider is, or at least was, the traditional drink of choice, and as a result you are far more likely to see a good selection of Cider in the West Country and Cornwall than elsewhere.
 West Country Pubs are also more likely to stock Scrumpy and [[BlatantLies interesting and pleasant cider aficionados who will be more than willing to chat to you]] and who are [[SuspiciouslySpecificDenial most certainly not all mad toothless old men who may or may not be part of some strange mutant race of cider-fuelled west-country owl-people bent on our destruction and/or the collecting of vintage traction engine memorabilia.]]
 Scrumpy is a cloudy, low-carbonation Cider of around 6-8.5% alcohol by volume, and the combination of high alcohol content and citric acid does strange things to your [[GargleBlaster mind,]] [[ArsonMurderAndJaywalking teeth]] and [[BrownNote bowels]] if taken in over-large amounts: the “Scumble” in Terry Pratchett’s Discworld books is loosely based on his memories of real Scrumpy when he was growing up in the west country.
 Try it though, [[SchmuckBait it's fun.]]

 There is also the matter of Snake-Bite: a combination of beer, cider and blackcurrant cordial that looks girly but will do more liver-damage than the sum of its parts.
 Needless to say it is quite a bit more popular these days than by any rights it should be.
 This is most likely due to its popularity with students; it's cheap, powerful and sweet.
-The taste gets repetitive rather quickly though.
+The taste gets repetitive rather quickly though and some pubs refuse to serve it due to it's associations with people getting very drunk on it very quickly and starting trouble.

 [[folder: Wine, Spirits and Miscellaneous ]]